Pinto Beans have never been easier! No soaking needed, just a smoky, savory flavor and creamy texture that’s perfect for any dish.

 Process shot: add seasonings; sauté; add tomatoes; sauté again; pour into slow cooker with the bacon and beans; add chicken stock and water.

-• Pinto beans without liquid: Simply drain out the liquid after cooking the beans.
+• Pinto beans without liquid: Drain after cooking.

-The photos in this post are the beans after being stored overnight — our favorite consistency to use in tacos, tostados, and burritos.
-See more ideas below for repurposing leftovers!
+The photos show the beans after sitting overnight—perfect for tacos, tostados, and burritos.
+See below for leftover ideas!

 Process shot: Stir and cook the beans until tender; transfer a portion to a blender and process; return to the pan; season and serve.